 Our Toddler Program welcomes children between 15 and 36 months of age.
 After the age of 30 months, a child may transition to the Early Childhood program if readiness is observed and space is available.
 The school day begins at 8:30 am and ends at 11:30 am for the half-day program, or 3:30 pm for the full-day program.
-Extended Day options are also available from 7:00–8:30 am and 3:30–4:30 or 6:00 pm.
+Extended Day options are also available from 7:30–8:30 am and 3:30–4:30.

 Each of our toddler environments is prepared with developmentally appropriate materials and activities that support the child’s natural development.
 The two main areas of focus in this program are the development of language and learning the skills for independence and social interaction.

 Language development occurs through singing songs, listening to stories, classifying objects, and meaningful conversation.

 Toddlers are driven to be independent so we offer them daily practice with preparing snack, washing dishes, watering plants, pouring, and dressing themselves.